 5.1.1.
-This revision protocol relates to the DID which is collected by the HSCIC and disseminated by NHS England via a statistical notice 'Diagnostic Imaging Dataset Statistics' and by the HSCIC via the online tool 'iView'.
+This revision protocol relates to the DID which is collected by NHS Digital and disseminated by NHS England via a statistical notice 'Diagnostic Imaging Dataset Statistics' and by NHS Digital via the online tool 'iView'.

 All data collected may be revised.